Method & Approach

 • Sessions are individualized as your experiences are unique.
 When working with you, I get to know you and your particular nuances, nature, social life, talents, eccentricities, and habits.

 • The approach I use, works with you as a whole human being, thereby supporting your whole system to rebalance itself.
 The clients I support may reach out to me for help during some kind of major life crisis, or transition.
 A few clients may also come for sessions interested in exploring themselves and furthering their potential.
-By addressing issues at their “root”, we focus on sustainability.

-• I believe in the bodies ability to heal itself, and that what it expresses may be important.
+• I believe in the body’s ability to heal itself, and that what it expresses may be important.
 Experiences which lay outside the bell-shape curve model of “typical health”, are welcomed, related to, and the psychoeducational process includes discovering the unintended or unique meaning of your symptoms.
 This is different from a medical approach which may focus on managing and containing symptoms, however it can be used in conjunction with biomedical care.

 Types of Counselling

-• somatic and body centered practices
+• Somatic and body centered practices

-• humanistic, experiential and process-oriented
+• Humanistic, experiential and process-oriented

-• systemic therapy & collaborative therapy
+• Systemic therapy & collaborative therapy

-• mindfulness & awareness based practices
+• Mindfulness, existential and awareness based practices

 Background theory and methods used

 I believe in accompanying my clients in a life-affirming manner.
-I use practices from a variety of modalities to support each clients unique needs.
+I use practices from a variety of modalities to support each client’s unique needs.

 Figure: Three levels for working on yourself and your symptom or dilemma